froohoo/RoboND-Rover-Project/README.md

  **Training / Calibration**

 As mentioned above, the first goal for this project is to process the images for the front facing rover camera to extract mapping and navigational data.
-To do this, the following processing steps are applied to each image from the rover camera:
+To do this, the following processing steps are applied to each image from the rover camera.
+The simulation was run on an Dell Lattitude E7420 on the 'Fastest' setting at resolution of 1360x768.
+Running the processing script in the Anaconda RoboND environment at these settings yielded between 17-24 images to be processed per second.

  ***Perform a perspective transform***